Sign In Forgot Password

 When Mom came home from the next Parent-Teacher conference, she decided we should have a serious discussion.
 “Mrs. Weintraub tells me that you sing.
 Do you sing?”
 So I chirped away: “Some-where! over the rainbow, way up high….”
 “You do sing!”
 Mom exclaimed, “Want to sing something else?”
 And from her piano bench, she brought out “Getting to Know You” – thus doubling my repertoire.

 In high school and college I became a choral soloist and section leader.
 The Sarah Lawrence College Touring Chorus performed at major music festivals in Europe, Israel and the former Soviet Union.
-Sarah Lawrence also introduced me to Balkan dance and music, for which I developed a lifelong love.
-I continued to study voice, which kept me from going off the deep end while I pursued a law degree and a full-time career in labor relations, and I performed featured roles with several local opera workshops.
+I continued to study voice and I performed featured roles with several local opera workshops.
 I also studied privately for the cantorate; from 1989 until 2010, I served Reform Jewish congregations in the New York metro area as a cantorial soloist – and still chant services at the High Holy Days."